 Prue’s work in hospitals with women during birth and in the postnatal period fuelled her passion for antenatal education.
 Prue developed a unique educational birthing workshop that promotes active birth.
 She is an enthusiastic teacher of the EMOG birthing workshop, which is informative, interactive and fun.

-Prue is married and has a son, Max.
+Prue is married and has two sons, Max and Archie.
 As one of six children herself, she loves being part of a large family and enjoys spending her weekends and holidays with her family and friends.

 Dr Briony Cutts